Vestigial Order Melting of a Chiral Atomic Superfluid in a Double-Valley Optical Lattice: Results

-\paragraph*{The Double-Valley Quantum System.---} Our experiment starts with $^{87}\rm{Rb}$ ultracold atoms at $\left|F=1,m_F=-1\right>$ state in a crossed-beam dipole trap.
+Our experiment starts with $^{87}\rm{Rb}$ ultracold atoms at $\left|F=1,m_F=-1\right>$ state in a crossed-beam dipole trap.
 The quantum gas is then loaded into a 1D optical lattice along the $x$ direction formed by a laser beam and its retroreflection with wavelength $\lambda = 1064$ nm, as shown in Fig.~\ref{fig:sketch} (a).
 The lattice potential is adiabatically ramped to the final trap depth, $V_0=11.3(3) E_{\rm r}$ ($E_{\rm r}$ the single photon recoil energy), with a ramping time of $200$ ms. The corresponding energy gap between the center of $s$- and $p$-bands is $\omega_0=11.95 ~{\rm kHz}$.
 While the optical lattice is ramped up, the optical dipole trap is simultaneously reduced, enabling further evaporative cooling to reach a lower temperature~\cite{Wang2021}.
-With the two-step evaporative cooling technique, the temperature of quantum gas in the lattice is controllable in the range of $10$-$500$ nK.
+With the two-step evaporative cooling technique, the temperature of quantum gas in the lattice is controllable in the range from below 30 nK to 500 nK.

 After loading atoms into the lattice, we then apply lattice shaking, with the phase modulated as $A\cos{(\omega t)}$.
 The shaking frequency $\omega$ is slightly blue-detuned from $\omega_0$.
 The shaking amplitude, $A$, is ramped from $A_i=0$ to $A_f=0.005\lambda$.
 We choose a ramping time of $T_{\rm rise}=80 ~{\rm ms}$, during which atomic state follows the adiabatic evolution of the Floquet Hamiltonian.
 The system is further equilibrated for a holding time of $T_{\rm hold}=20 ~{\rm ms}$.
-The $T_{\rm rise}$ and $T_{\rm hold}$ are integer multiples of the shaking period $T_p=2\pi/\omega$ in our experiments to minimize the effects of micro-motion~\cite{2018_Chin_Micromotion_PRL,Sun_2023}.
-The lattice shaking introduces transitions between $s$- and $p$-bands, producing a hybridized band with a double valley dispersion with two minima ($\pm k_0$) as shown in Fig.~\ref{fig:sketch} (b).
+The $T_{\rm rise}$ and $T_{\rm hold}$ are integer multiples of the shaking period $T_p=2\pi/\omega$ in our experiments to minimize the effects of micro-motion~\cite{2018_Chin_Micromotion_PRL,Sun_2023} (More details on the time sequence are provided in Method and Supplementary Fig. S1).
+The lattice shaking induces hybridization between $s$- and $p$-orbitals, giving rise to a Floquet-engineered band structure with a double valley dispersion with two minima ($\pm k_0$) as shown in Fig.~\ref{fig:sketch} (b) (See Supplementary Fig. S3 and Table S1).

 For the weakly interacting $^{87}$Rb atoms confined in the optical lattice with double-valley dispersion, the low-energy fluctuations occur near the two degenerate band minima, which are described by an effective field theory~\cite{Li2014_2} with $H=\int d^3 {\bf x} \left( {\cal H}_{\rm K} ({\bf x} ) + {\cal H}_{\rm int} ({\bf x}) \right) $, and